vtex/faststore/apps/docs/docs/reference/api/faststore-api.md

         }"/>

 You can also install the `@faststore/api` dependency in your project to start exploring the data layer by running a local server.
 Learn more in the [Get started guide](/reference/api/get-started).

+## Going beyond

+With GraphQL, you can also [Extend the FastStore API schema](/how-to-guides/faststore-api/extending-the-faststore-api).

+And if you wish to use an ecommerce platform that is not yet supported, see how you can [Create inline resolvers](/how-to-guides/faststore-api/creating-resolvers).